ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/snapshot_retention.md

 description: In this section, we discuss snapshots, scheduling, retention rules, and how they work.
 ---

 # Snapshot Retention

 ## Create Snapshots Periodically

 For [change management](../../IP_Fabric_GUI/management/changes.md), it is necessary to regularly run IP Fabric discovery.
 A periodic discovery run can be scheduled in **Settings --> Discovery & Snapshots --> Snapshot Retention --> Create Snapshots Periodically**.

+Set the **snapshot start time** to schedule snapshots minutely, hourly, daily, weekly, monthly, or yearly.
+Configuring the **snapshot start time** ensures snapshots are taken exactly when required.
+Once configured, the process will execute automatically according to your specified schedule.

+#### Configure Snapshot Start Time

 Here is an example of an automatic discovery run at **10 minutes past every hour** (0:10, 1:10, 2:10, 3:10, etc.).